As the ONLY undergraduate Flight Simulation Society in the world, we do exiciting things - meet the exiciting people who make it happen!

 Muktim is a 4th year aerospace engineering student who had worked on the Hawk cockpit for 2 years before the project scope changed.
 He is an aircraft and video game enthusiast who wants to merge the two fields together to develop a new fully functional flight simulator with VR and AR for Project Phoenix.

 Simon is second year Mechanical engineering student.
 Simon found his way to the society due to his love for racing and flight simulators. in his first year he designed a business jet, gaining valuable experience.
 Now he is looking forward to supervising new groups, designing a new aircraft and looking after the budget of the society.

 Public Relations Secretary

 Jason is a 3rd year student who has been a part of the society since his first year.
 During his time at the society he has taken part in the US competition where his team won "Most Innovative Design" for the flying car they designed.
 This year he will be the Public Relations Secretary where he hope to expand on previous work to get the society more involved with industry...and socials..he likes to drink.

-Alessia is a 2nd year Aerospace Engineering student, who is part of the society since 2017.
-During her first academic year she designed a fighter jet for the Flight Simulation society, and cured the hybridization of a rocket motor for the MANSEDs society.
-For this new year, she will be working on a new aircraft concept, and help the new member of the society to succeed with their projects.
-As Social Sec, she will bound the society ok a recreational aspect, making sure that we all get the well deserved recreational time.
-Work hard, play hard, isn't it?
+Alessia is a 2nd year Aerospace Engineering student, who joined the society in 2017.
+During her first year she designed a fighter jet for the Flight Simulation society, and cured the hybridization of a rocket motor for MANSEDS.
+This year, she will be working on a new aircraft concept, and helping new members of the society to succeed with their projects.
+As Social Sec, she will manage the society’s recreational events, making sure that all get the well-deserved recreational time.